 George E. Richards is in his 17th year of service to the Edinboro University of Pennsylvania in the Department of Criminal Justice, Anthropology, and Forensic Studies.
 He has been teaching at the university level for 26 years.
-Prior to his tenure at Edinboro University, he taught at the University of Akron, in the Indiana University system, and the University of Louisville.
+Prior to his tenure at Edinboro University, he taught at the University of Akron, in the Indiana University system, and at the University of Louisville.

 Dr Richards’ maintains an active research agenda that focuses on the criminal victimization of refugees and mental illness among first responders.
 He has regularly published in peer-reviewed and popular publications and frequently presents at regional, national, and international conferences on criminal justice-related topics.
 He was a Fulbright Senior Specialist in the Department of Criminology at Raksha Shakti University, Ahmedabad, Gujarat, India during the Spring 2019 semester.
-During the Summer 2019 term, Dr Richards served with Professors Without Borders as a lecturer at the University of Sierra Leone, Freetown, Sierra Leone.
+During the Summer 2019 term, Dr Richards served with Prowibo as a lecturer at the University of Sierra Leone, Freetown, Sierra Leone.

 In 2017, Richards was named the “Advisor of the Year” by Edinboro University.
 He won a similar honour in 2010 when he was selected as Edinboro University’s “Educator of the Year.”
 Dr Richards is also a Distinguished Lecturer of Social Equity at Edinboro University.
 He earned board certification in security management with the Certified Protection Professional (CPP) designation from the American Society for Industrial Security.
 Richards was the President of the Ohio Council of Criminal Justice Education for two terms and was a member of the Ethics and Professional Conduct Committee of the Ohio State Bar Association.
 He is currently a member of the President’s Diversity Council at Edinboro University.
 He, his wife, and son reside in Cleveland, Ohio USA.
 In his spare time, he enjoys fishing, golf, and camping.

-Hannah supports Prowibo as People & Change Consultant, working on organisational development and other HR-related topics.
+Hannah supports Prowibo as a People & Change Consultant, working on organisational development and other HR-related topics.
 She has previously worked in People Operations at Google.
 She enjoys working on process improvements, employee experience, as well as learning & development.
 Through her background in Academia and Applied Linguistics, she has developed a passion for equal opportunity in education, as well as learning & development in professional settings and how these enable intercultural exchange across nations.
 Hannah holds a PhD in Applied Linguistics from Stockholm University, as well as an MA in English Linguistics from UCL.

-Local Projects Coordinators
+Local Projects Coordinator

-Project Coordinator – SL
+Project Coordinator – Nigeria

-Yanoh was our Professor on Community Health and Model United Nations in Sierra Leone in summer 2017.
+Yanoh was our Professor on Community Health and Model United Nations in Sierra Leone in the summer of 2017.
 She lives in New York City where she teaches at the New York Institute of Technology on community health.
 She has connections to Sierra Leone having worked for Helen Keller International in Freetown, Sustainable Development in Koinadugu, and research on Ebola in the region.
 She holds an MA in Public Health from Icahn School of Medicine at Mount Sinai in New York.
 She is working with us on further developing our Sierra Leone program and creating opportunities for students.

 Dr Noor Khan

-Noor Khan has been on the examination/ selection/ interview panels of various academic institutions & universities, Banking services recruitment boards, the Ford Foundation Scholarship Programmes.
-She has also served in an honorary capacity on the advisory boards of government bodies such as Indian Railways & Indian Telecom Department.
+Noor Khan has been on the examination/ selection/ interview panels of various academic institutions & universities, Banking services recruitment boards, and the Ford Foundation Scholarship Programmes.
+She has also served in an honorary capacity on the advisory boards of government bodies such as the Indian Railways & Indian Telecom Department.

 She has also been involved extensively in social work for underprivileged girls’ education and empowerment.
-For the past decade, she has been a core team member of Sanatkada, a weaves and crafts outlet in Lucknow which promotes craftwork from women’s groups works for gender justice, social equality and upliftment of girls and women from marginalized communities.
+For the past decade, she has been a core team member of Sanatkada, a weaves and crafts outlet in Lucknow which promotes craftwork from women’s groups and works for gender justice, social equality and the upliftment of girls and women from marginalized communities.